 6.x Information in Data License Schemes

+A licensing agreement is a legal contract between two parties, known as the licensee and the licensor.
+These parties are defined as follows:

+Licensee: is the party that receives a license.

+Licensor: is the party that grants the license.

 There is no right answer as to which license scheme to assign to data.
-Typically the holder of data or dataset select one of well-known data license schemes.
-However, if none of such well-known data license schems reflect needs for a licensee, customized data license schemens can be prepared by the licensee.
-Most data license schems are written in a way that contain necessary information to describe how data can be used by liensor.
-Table 6.x-1 provides information that needs to be considered when formulate a data license scheme.
+Typically the holder of data or dataset selects one of the well-known data license schemes.
+However, if none of the well-known data license schemes are applicable, then a customized data license scheme can be prepared by the licensor.
+Most data license schemes are written in a way that contain necessary information to describe how data can be used by licensee.
+Table 6.x-1 provides information that needs to be considered when selecting a well-known data license scheme or formulating a custom data license scheme.

-Table 6.x-1 Information needed to consider when select a license scheme
+Table 6.x-1 Information to consider when selecting a license scheme [i]